rajivsam/rajivsam.github.io/_projects/3_collaborate.md

 reliable estimates for their customers.

 Once the challenges and issues have been identified, your team can then implement strategies to address these issues.
-The next quarter arrives.
+The next quarter comes around.
 You now use the tool to assess the effectiveness of the changes you have implemented.
 Much of machine learning and analytic solutions have this repetitive nature.
 In fact, I am working on a solution to leverage and